Mr. Sampat: Production

 Mr. Sampat is based on the 1949 novel Mr. Sampath – The Printer of Malgudi by R. K. Narayan, and the Tamil film Miss Malini (1947) from which the novel developed.
-It was produced and directed by S. S. Vasan pf Gemini Studios.
+It was produced and directed by S. S. Vasan of Gemini Studios.
 The film was made on a shoestring budget, unlike Vasan's earlier directorial venture, the blockbuster Chandralekha (1948).
 Vasan showed Motilal two reels of Miss Malini, but Motilal felt it was "slow" and complained that it gave him "a headache".
 He then gave Vasan a sample of his own interpretation of the character Sampat and proceeded to play it that way.
 Motilal played Sampat as someone who just wants to live life as he wants, "not as an extraordinary person, but precisely as an ordinary person".

 The film substantially deviated from the novel, with Vasan making it "a broad burlesque film and using it successfully to lampoon politicians, ex-princes, journalists, filmstars, religious zealots and bogus philanthropists."
 Padmini was chosen to reprise the role of Malini, originally played by Pushpavalli in Tamil, and Mr. Sampat marked her first major appearance in a Hindi film.
 The screenplay was written by Gemini's Story Department, headed by Kothamangalam Subbu.
 Cinematography was handled by P. Ellappa, and the editing by Chandru.
 Principal photography took place entirely at Gemini Studios.
 The final cut of the film was 14276 metres, equivalent to 165 minutes.